Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 Isabelle uses a lot of custom symbols to allow logical terms to be written in a syntax close to that of mathematics.
 The concept of what an _Isabelle symbol_ is exactly is rather broad, so for simplicity we will focus primarily on a certain group of symbols typically used in mathematical formulas.

-Each Isabelle symbol roughly consists of four points of data: An ASCII representation of the symbol, a name, an optional UTF-16 code point and a list of abbreviations for this symbol.
-These four points are not the whole story, however for the sake of simplicity, we will skip some details.
+Each Isabelle symbol roughly consists of four components: An ASCII representation of the symbol, a name, an optional UTF-16 code point and a list of abbreviations for this symbol.
+These four are not the whole story, however for the sake of simplicity, we will skip some details.

 As an example, let's say you write the implication $A ==> B$ in Isabelle.
 Within jEdit, you will see it written out as #isabelle("A ⟹ B"), however internally the #isabelle("⟹") is an Isabelle symbol.
 Its corresponding data is outlined in @symbol-data-example.